 The transformation toward a low carbon economy is one of the most ambitious projects of the European Union (EU) in the first half of the 21st century.
-To promote this pathway, the EU formulated binding reduction targets through 2020 with the "20-20-20" goals.1 On a long-term perspective, the EU has set emission reduction targets of 80-95% by 2050 compared to 1990 levels (European Commission, 2011).
-The principal sectors for potential emission reductions are found in the energy system, with electricity being of special importance.
+To promote this pathway, the EU formulated binding reduction targets through 2020 with the "20-20-20" goals.5 On a long-term perspective, the implementation of proposed emission reduction targets of 80% (or more) by 2050 is less concretely defined.
+The principle sectors for potential emission reductions are found in the energy system, with electricity being of special importance.
 In the electricity sector, fossil fuels are increasingly being replaced with renewable generation technologies.
-It is broadly accepted
+It is broadly accepted that the power system will have to integrate an increasing share of renewables as most EU members are making investments in new generation capacity based on wind, solar, biomass and hydro.
+However, the role of conventional power generation facilities, both existing and new, during the renewable integration process is less clear.
+In Europe, lignite, coal and natural gas, as well as nuclear in some countries, might build a bridge to the large-scale integration of non-conventional renewable technologies.